Skip to main content

 This information, which can reveal details about your hormonal balance, metabolic function, and genetic predispositions, is fundamentally yours.
 The sensation of being asked to share this data can feel like a profound intrusion, a request to reveal the very blueprint of your current health status.
 It is essential to understand the legal framework that governs this exchange, as it directly impacts your autonomy and privacy.

 The ADA generally prohibits employers from making medical inquiries unless they are job-related and consistent with business necessity.
 GINA, as its name suggests, specifically forbids employers from requesting or requiring genetic information, which includes family medical history.
-These laws establish a foundational principle ∞ your is confidential and cannot be used to make employment decisions against you.
+These laws establish a foundational principle ∞ your health information is confidential and cannot be used to make employment decisions against you.

 Federal laws like the ADA and GINA form a protective barrier around your personal health data in the workplace.